prajapatin/personalwebsite/source/_posts/2017-08-31-signalr-based-app-on-service-fabric.markdown

   5. It provides development machine cluster manager locally so what you see running locally will run same way       on cloud.
   6. Deploy different versions of the same application side by side, and upgrade each application                    independently.
   7. You can manage the lifecycle of your applications without any downtime, including breaking and nonbreaking      upgrades.
   8. High density hosting - Applications are separate from VMs and service fabric manages application.
-It is         possible to deploy a large number of application to a small number of VMs.
+It is         possible to deploy a large number of applications to a small number of VMs.
   9. Scalability can be controlled based on your application load.

 <h3>The SignalR/.Net based notification application hosted on Service Fabric</h3>